-Therapy is one of the most effective means in overcoming a phobia, and online counseling is just as powerful.
+Therapy is one of the most effective means of overcoming a phobia, and online counseling is just as powerful.

 Generalized Anxiety Disorder (GAD)

-If your day-to-day life is filled with constant worry or exaggerated tension, you might be suffering from generalized anxiety disorder.
-GAD is typically classified by excessive worry that has been going on for at least 6 months.
+If your day-to-day life is filled with constant worry or exaggerated tension, you might be suffering from a generalized anxiety disorder.
+GAD is typically classified by excessive worry that has been going on for at least six months.

 - Muscle tension

 - Trouble sleeping

 GAD is often accompanied by depression or substance abuse, as it seldom occurs alone.
 Medication and therapy are the best treatment options available for GAD, which can be performed in person or through online therapy.

 There are a ton of reasons you may have avoided going to speak to a counselor.
 Maybe you don't have enough money, or you can't get the time off of work; maybe you're embarrassed and the thought of people seeing you in the waiting room gives you anxiety in itself.

 Online therapy for anxiety and fear is comparable to face-to-face therapy and often comes at a fraction of the price.
 Since you'll be meeting with your therapist online, you can schedule appointments at any time and from the comfort and privacy of your own home.

 The Virtual Therapist Network has a wide range of professional online therapists who are trained and experienced in phobias, fears, and anxiety and can provide you the online therapy you need in the comfort and privacy of your own home.